 If you are a first time visitor, you will see recommendations based on the other shoppers’ browsing and buying patterns.

 And then, if you visit again and sign in to their site, you will find personalized recommendations on the homepage catered on your browsing habits from the past.

-For signed in customers, Amazon employs a dedicated slot on its homepage to recommend products personally curated for the shopper.
+For signed-in customers, Amazon employs a dedicated slot on its homepage to recommend products personally curated for the shopper.
 It also lists all the shopper’s recently viewed items.

-Unlocking the full potential of your homepage through the incorporation of personalized product recommendations has seen an increased conversion rate by 248%.
+Unlocking the full potential of your homepage through the incorporation of personalized product recommendations have seen an increased conversion rate by 248%.
 The overall online store sales have also grown by 0.5 percent from personalized product recommendations on the homepage alone.